 By Satish Sekar © Satish Sekar (May 13th 2020)

-The same could not be said of the Republic of Congo who were only in Cameroon to make up the numbers, but the minnows did not know or accept their place in the pecking order.
-They remain the greatest surprise winners in Africa Cup of Nations (AFCON).
+The same could not be said of the Republic of Congo who were supposed to have only been in Cameroon to make up the numbers, but the minnows did not know or accept their place in the pecking order.
+They remain the greatest surprise winners in Africa Cup of Nations (AFCON) history.
 It was perhaps one of the greatest achievements in African Football.